Homointerface planar Josephson junction based on inverse proximity effect: RESULTS AND DISCUSSION

-The high transparency of the interface of our JJs is also reflected in the excess current, defined by $I_{\mathrm{ex}}=I-V/R_\mathrm{N}$. $I_{\mathrm{ex}}$ can be obtained by extrapolating the linear dependence of the $I${\textendash}$V$ characteristic in the normal state to the $I$ axis.
+The high transparency of the S/N interface of our JJs is also reflected in the excess current, defined by $I_{\mathrm{ex}}=I-V/R_\mathrm{N}$. $I_{\mathrm{ex}}$ can be obtained by extrapolating the linear dependence of the $I${\textendash}$V$ characteristic in the normal state to the $I$ axis.
 The higher the interface transparency, the higher probability the Andreev reflection occurs at, hence the larger $I_{\mathrm{ex}}$\cite{Blonder1982}.
-The inset of \rfig{f3}f shows $I_{\mathrm{ex}} \approx I_\mathrm{c}$, implying highly transparent interfaces.
+The inset of \rfig{f3}(c) shows $I_{\mathrm{ex}} \approx I_\mathrm{c}$, implying highly transparent interfaces.